Where do you live?

-Friends were more difficult to win round.
-When I cut meat out completely, I went tee total total too, so I often got the mickey taking out of me when we went for dinners.
+Friends were more difficult to win around.
+When I cut meat out completely, I went teetotal too, so I often got the mickey-taking out of me when we went for dinners.
 Nothing too serious.
 It’s typical when you change anything in your life though, it’s your responsibility to educate people on how they should act with you.

 Egusi and eba – It’s a traditional Nigerian dish.
 Egusi is a stew made from ground melon seeds.
 Eba is made from ground cassava (gari) which is moulded into dumpling-esque balls, which we dip into the stew.
 The two combined are heavenly!

-If you’re looking for it online most recipes will have meat, crayfish or stockfish in it.
+If you’re looking for it online most recipes will have meat, crayfish or stockfish in them.
 They’re not necessary though.
 I cook it without and it’s a wonderful vegan dish.

 Favourite place to eat out?

 I just love tapas.
 I love the sharing culture.
-I used to live in Spain and fell in love with it their.
+I used to live in Spain and fell in love with it there.
 My favourite spot at the moment is Morito in Hackney.

 The Groundnut Cookbook – it’s written by three British-born Africans – guys like me.
 They’re friends and they explore their heritages and upbringings through the food.
 For me it’s inspirational, as it’s something I would like to do with Nigerian food and culture.
 They also have this Puna Yam cake which sounds epic.
 I haven’t gotten round to making it yet but it’s on the list.